-Figure 66 Wireless > General: More Secure: WPA3-SAE/WPA2-PSK
+Figure 60 Wireless > General: More Secure: WPA3-SAE/WPA2-PSK

-Table 35 Wireless > General: More Secure: WPA3-SAE/WPA2-PSK
+Table 32 Wireless > General: More Secure: WPA3-SAE/WPA2-PSK

 LABEL DESCRIPTION Security Level Select More Secure to enable data encryption.
 Security Mode Select a security mode from the drop-down list box.
 Generate password automatically Select this option to have the Zyxel Device automatically generate a password.
 The password field will not be configurable when you select this option.
 Password Select Generate password automatically or enter a Password.
 The password has two uses.
 Manual.
 Manually enter the same password on the Zyxel Device and the client.
-Enter 8 - 63 ASCII characters or exactly 64 hexadecimal ('0 - 9', 'a - f') characters.
+You can use 8 - 63 alphanumeric (0-9, a-z, A-Z) and special characters, including spaces.
 WPS.
 When using WPS, the Zyxel Device sends this password to the client.
-Click the Eye icon to show or hide the password of your wireless network.
+Click the Eye icon to show or hide the password of your WiFi network.
 When the Eye icon is slashed , you will see the password in plain text.
 Otherwise, it is hidden.